lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 Screen readers need to be able to identify which cells are part of the header row and which cells contain data.

 Check that the tabbing order is correct and is in a logical order.

-#### How to insert tables

-Use ‘Insert table’ to add a table.

-Then go to ‘Table properties’ to set the header row and check the option ‘Repeat as header at the top of each page’

 #### Alternative text (alt text) for tables